TritonDataCenter/manta/docs/user-guide/rbac.md

     CAN getdirectory

-**Users** are login credentials that are associated with your Joyent Cloud account.
+**Users** are login credentials that are associated with your Triton Public Cloud account.
 While each user name must be unique within an account, user names do not need to be globally unique.

-If there is a Joyent Cloud account named `bigco` and another one named `littleco`, both can have a user named `contractor`.
+If there is a Triton Public Cloud account named `bigco` and another one named `littleco`, both can have a user named `contractor`.